Diogoamorim27/GodotTutorials/Branching Dialogue System/Tutorial.md

 **More code.**

-Since the buttons are generated trough code, we can't connect the `pressed()` signal to pre-existing functions, as we don't know how many buttons there will be.
+Since the buttons are generated through code, we can't connect the `pressed()` signal to pre-existing functions, as we don't know how many buttons there will be.
 Hence, we're going to check in the `_process` function if a button has been pressed.
 Remember every button is stored in the dicitonary, so we can just go through tem in a `for` loop.

 ```gdscript
 func _process(delta):